gtk-rs/lgpl-docs/glib/vendor.md

 If `key` cannot be found then 0 is returned and `error` is set to `KeyFileError::KeyNotFound`.
-Likewise, if the value associated with `key` cannot be interpreted as an integer then 0 is returned and `error` is set to `KeyFileError::InvalidValue`.
+Likewise, if the value associated with `key` cannot be interpreted as an integer, or is out of range for a `gint`, then 0 is returned and `error` is set to `KeyFileError::InvalidValue`.
 ## `group_name`
 a group name